tpwres/teczki-polskiego-wrestlingu/CARD.md

 - `g: true` - marks this entry as a se`g`ment, not a match.
 Useful to mark someone's participation that was not a match, because it gets counted towards their years active and the organization's all time roster.
 When this is present, `nc` and `r` are ignored, but `c` and `s` will still be displayed.
 - `n: TEXT` or `n: [list, of, texts]` - adds notes, which are displayed in a smaller font below the participants.
 Notes are only visible on event pages, and only when "toggle results" was clicked.

+## Special rows

+A special row in the card has no opponents, but only options.
+The list of available options is different for special rows.

+- `d: DELIMITER TEXT` - inserts a `d`elimiter row.
+Provided text will be centered across the whole width of the table, in a bold font. **Match numbering restarts after a delimiter.**

 Examples:

 ```yaml